enHANSced/enHANSced/README.md

 ### 🤔 I’m looking for help with:
 - Ideas and feedback on my current projects.
 - Collaboration opportunities that can help me grow and learn.

-### 💬 Ask me about:
-- Anything related to art, especially cinema, music, and photography.
-- Tips on balancing diverse interests and making each day unique.

 ### 📫 How to reach me:
 - [Email](kennerbarahona14@gmail.com)